 A few tips on blog writing:

-Write your blog in a word or Google Doc document
+Write Your Blog in a Word Document or Google Docs

 Then just copy and paste it over to your blog when you are done.
-The amount of work I have lost over the years because my blog has accidentally shut or I closed the window or the power went off.
+The amount of work I have lost over the years because my blog has accidentally shut or I closed the window or the power went off is HUGE.
 If you save the document in a word document, you can’t lose it later on!

 Keep Your Blog Posts in a Similar Format